10 Common Causes of Female Infertility You Should Know

 • Diabetes: Affects hormone regulation and ovulation.

-• Autoimmune diseases can impair reproductive organs or implantation.
+• Autoimmune diseases May impair reproductive organs or implantation.

-• Cardiovascular or kidney issues: May indirectly affect reproductive health.
+• Cardiovascular or kidney issues: Indirectly affect reproductive health.

 9. Genetic and Developmental Issues

-• Congenital uterine anomalies, such as a septum or an unusual uterine shape.
+• Congenital uterine anomalies (septum or unusual uterine shape).

-• Genetic disorders: Affect ovarian function or hormone regulation.
+• Genetic disorders affecting ovarian function or hormone regulation.

 10. Unexplained Infertility